puneet2715/patient-register-ts/README.md

 The following libraries and frameworks were used in the development of this API:

-- Express: A popular web framework for Node.js, used for defining the routes and handling the requests and responses of the API.
+- [Express](https://expressjs.com/): A popular web framework for Node.js, used for defining the routes and handling the requests and responses of the API.

-- TypeORM: An ORM (Object-Relational Mapper) that simplifies the interaction with the database and allows you to define the models and their relationships in a clear and concise way.
+- [TypeORM](https://typeorm.io/): An ORM (Object-Relational Mapper) that simplifies the interaction with the database and allows you to define the models and their relationships in a clear and concise way.

-- Swagger: A tool for documenting and testing APIs, used to generate the API documentation and provide a user-friendly interface for testing the APIs.
+- [Swagger](https://swagger.io/): A tool for documenting and testing APIs, used to generate the API documentation and provide a user-friendly interface for testing the APIs.

+- [Faker](https://fakerjs.dev/): A library for generating fake data, used to generate fake data for the database.

 ## API Endpoints